bouncyblock/screen-sumerizer/README.md

 - cross platform compatability (don't have a mac so idk about this one...)
 - maybe window capture?
 - maybe obs support?

+## ai use disclaimer
+i did use some code generation and some copying from stack overflow for the example flies and some bugfixing. there is probably ai code in the main.py file because if I can reuse a block of code i will. i did not use ai for the readme or commits.

+oh and you use ai to generate the answers to whats on your screen

 ## and with that, i'm off.
 did this all in one night with no sleep from midnight to 8am, with some changes at 1pm. i've never felt so burnt out. on the bright side, i have this great screenshot (it was paused for one hour at one point):